Payback Time – A book Review

 The downside is that if the websites change, then the book is immediately outdated.
 Just like how the MSN screener is no longer available today.

-What I liked about the book is that it fills a big void by providing instructions on how to find, value and select a company.
+What I liked about the Payback Time is that it fills a big void by providing instructions on how to find, value and select a company.
 While the methods are not perfect (if there is one), I can see the book being valuable to many new investors.
 I see the book more as a skeleton to investing.
 This will be a good way for many people to start and learn from.

 The book is conversational and very easy to read which I finished in 2 days by reading at a fast rate.
 If anything, I felt there was a little too much self promotion.